DS-100/textbook/ch02/probability_overview.md

 When we have two events that aren't disjoint, we want to find the area inside the circles to compute the probability that either event happens.
 However, if we add together the probabilities of $A$ occurring and $B$ occurring, we count the intersection of the circles, $ P(A \cap B) $, twice.
 That's why we need so subtract the intersection once.

-For example, let's say we wish to find the probability of the events "getting two heads" or "getting at least 1 head" in two coin tosses.
+For example, let's say we wish to find the probability of "getting two heads" or "getting at least 1 head" in two coin tosses.
 We can see that there are 3 outcomes in our sample space that have at least one head and 1 outcome that has two heads.
 If we were to add these probabilities together, we would have $ \frac{3}{4} + \frac{1}{4} = 1$.
 Clearly, this result is wrong because we could get two tails, which isn't an outcome in either event.
 We did not account for the fact that the two events share an outcome; getting $ \{HH\} $ falls under both events, so we need to subtract the probability of that occurring.
 The correct probability of both events occurring would be $ \frac{3}{4} + \frac{1}{4} - \frac{1}{4} = \frac{3}{4} $.

 ## Multiplication Rule

 Other times, we wish to calculate probabilities involving the occurrence of one event AND another.
-To do so, we multiply the probabilities of the events.
+To do so, we multiply the probabilities of the individual events.

 In some cases, the occurrence of the first event does not impact the probability of the second.
 We call these **independent events**.
 Suppose we want to calculate the probability of "getting heads on a fair coin toss" and "getting a six on a fair dice roll".
 We can take into account that getting heads on a coin toss doesn't have any effect on the result of the dice roll. $ \frac{1}{2} $ the time we will get heads, and in that fraction of time, we will only get a six $ \frac{1}{6} $ of the time.
 To find a fraction of a fraction, we can multiply them together. $P(\text{getting heads and a 6}) = \frac{1}{2} \* \frac{1}{6} = \frac{1}{12}$.
 In general for independent events $A$ and $B$, $P(A \cap B) = P(A)\*P(B)$.